-The Lease, as it relates specifically to the Parcel 20 Steeple Street Building ("Building"), was accounted for as a sales-type lease due to the transfer of the Building to the tenant.
+The Parcel 20 Steeple Street Building ("Building") lease was originally accounted for as a sales-type lease due to the transfer of the Building to the tenant.
 The land directly under the Building was allocated in the determination of the value of the property transferred in accordance with ASC 360-20, Property, Plant and Equipment - Real Estate Sales.
-Since the initial investment by the tenant is and continues to be insufficient to recognize the transaction as a sale, in accordance with ASC 360-20, the Company will report the acquisition period rent and an allocable portion of the ground rent collected as deferred revenue on its consolidated balance sheet and will continue to include the property transferred in properties and equipment.
-When the Company determines that the tenant's investment is sufficient or payments can be reasonably assured, the sale will be recognized in accordance with GAAP.
-The long-term ground lease of the land on Parcel 20 (exclusive of the Building) is accounted for as an operating lease, consistent with the Company's other long-term ground leases.
+Since the initial investment by the tenant was insufficient to recognize the transaction as a sale, in accordance with ASC 360-20, the Company reported the acquisition period rent and an allocable portion of the ground rent collected as deferred revenue on its consolidated balance sheet.
+Upon termination of the lease, deferred revenue of \$293,000 through October 31, 2021 was recognized as leasing revenue in the consolidated statements of income and retained earnings.
+With the termination of the Parcel 20 lease, the Company became obligated for the real property taxes which currently total \$134,000 annually.